 Menu option: Installation.
 Use this page to configure the unit with a new License Key and to review the capabilities of an installed License Key.
 The appearance of this page varies depending upon which capabilities are enabled by the entered license key.
-For example, Figure 111 shows the licensed capabilities for a PTP 670 in the USA market, whereas Figure 112 shows IPv6 and other capabilities.
-Use the Cambium Networks License Key Generator to generate new License Keys (Generating license keys on page 6-3).
+For example, Figure 119 shows the licensed capabilities for a PTP 700 in the USA market with a Full Capability Trial License, whereas Figure 120 shows IPv6 and other capabilities.
+Use the Cambium Networks License Key Generator to generate new License Keys (Generating license keys on page 6-2).